 Ease of Use

-During the months of our hands-on testing, we used these eleven sets in as many ways as we could imagine: making breakfast, lunch, and dinner with friends, at home, near the trailheads, hiking in for romantic picnics, as well as overnight excursions in the Elk Mountain range of Western Colorado.
+During the months of our hands-on testing, we used these eleven sets in as many ways as we could imagine.
 We were alpine climbing in the Tetons, picnicking in New York's Catskills, and even took some on an expedition to Chile.

 We used every single piece in every single set to determine their versatility and practicality.
 The MSR Quick 2 System ranked the highest within this category for its versatility both in the campground as well as on the backpacking trail.
 Even though a skillet is not included with this set, these pots still performed well during our scrambled egg test.
-Typically, we find a skillet unnecessary for overnight trips, and due to how well this set scrambled an egg without one, we felt like anyone could do without a pan while car camping.
-Although, if you think you need one, you can purchase an individual Quick Skillet from MSR.
+Often, we find a skillet unnecessary for overnight backpacking trips, and due to how well this set scrambled an egg without one, we felt like anyone could do without a pan on short car camping excursions.
 The MSR set tied for the top "ease of use" score with Editors' Choice Primus PrimeTech 2.3L Pot Set.
 We liked the insulated cover of the Primus set as well as the universal, locking pot gripper.
 It may seem silly to the uninitiated, but the widespread and locking pot gripper of the Primus Set sets it apart from everything else we tested.

 The G4Free Outdoor Camping Set also received a high score in this category, as our reviewers found it to be the most useful in the backcountry.
 While the Snow Peak Titanium was by far the lightest set, the nesting bowls from the G4Free model was a more useful design.
 The Winterial Camping Cookware and Pot Set also received a high score for its versatility.
 You can easily shed some pounds from this set by leaving several pieces behind and slip this model into your backpack.